What Do You Really Want? Why Success Comes to Those Who Have Clarity

 That’s just one role you perform.
 You have many roles in your personal and working life, and it’s a good exercise to work out the product you provide in each role.
 That’s where your value is.

-For instance, in the Life Leaders Club, my role is to provide clarity through the process of The Diamond Triangle (commodity) for you to achieve personal success and prosperity (product).
+For instance, as a transformational coach and mentor, my role is to provide clarity through the process of my coaching programs (commodity) so that you can achieve personal success and prosperity (product).

-The Diamond Triangle is how you get clarity.
-Clarity is the means by which you achieve success and prosperity.
+My coaching programs, my courses, my books, are the means by which I help you to get clarity.
+And clarity is the means by which you can then achieve your success and prosperity.

 Once you’ve identified your vision and mission, the next step is to break down what you need to do into manageable goals.